Email Management: Save 8 Hours a Week With These 16 Inbox Hacks

 Outlook uses Rules to keep your inbox organized.

-Here’s how to send all emails with a specific subject line keyword to a folder:
+Here’s how to route all emails containing a specific subject keyword to a folder:

 1. Right-click a message.